-The Times Higher Education World University Rankings 2016-2017 business and economics subject ranking includes narrower subject areas.
+The Times Higher Education World University Rankings 2018 Business and Economics subject ranking includes narrower subject areas.

 The list of subjects used to create this ranking is:

-- Accounting & Finance OR Business and Economics: Business & Management and Accounting & Finance (combined)
+- Accounting and Finance or Business and Economics: Business and Management and Accounting and Finance (combined)

 Different weights and measures